Astronomy & Astrophysics

 Working on problems in non-equilibrium biophysics, the dynamics of complex fluids, the electronic properties of materials, and quantum information science.

 Beyond core physics, scientific diversity is indicated by the involvement of many staff in multidisciplinary ventures:

 - Research Technology Platforms for Electron Microscopy, X-ray Diffraction, Spectroscopy, X-ray Photoemission Spectroscopy, Warwick Centre for Ultrafast Spectroscopy and Scientific Computing.
 These RTP facilities and other analytical capabilities can be accessed from outside of the University via Warwick Scientific Services.

 - University-wide Global Research Priorities, especially those centred on Materials and Energy

-- EPSRC Centres for Doctoral Training: Complexity Science & Mathematics of Real World Systems, Molecular Analytical Sciences, Diamond Science and Technology.
+- EPSRC Centres for Doctoral Training: Modelling of Heterogeneous Systems, Mathematics for Real World SystemsLink opens in a new window, Diamond Science and Technology and Molecular Analytical Sciences.

 - The Midlands Physics Alliance Graduate School provides collaborative training for PhD students across the Universities of Birmingham, Bristol, Keele, Leicester, Loughborough, Nottingham, Nottingham Trent and Warwick.